Ali Wong and Steven Yeun make Golden Globes history with ‘Beef’ wins | KRDO

 (CNN) — Ali Wong and Steven Yeun are making Golden Globes history.

-Wong and Yeun both won golden statuettes on Sunday for best actress and actor, respectively, in a limited series for their performances in Netflix’s road rage drama “Beef,” becoming the first actors of Asian descent to win in their categories.
+Wong and Yeun both won golden statuettes on Sunday for best actress and actor in a limited series for their performances in Netflix’s road rage drama “Beef,” becoming the first and second actors, respectively, of Asian descent to win in their categories.
+(Darren Criss was the first, winning the trophy in 2019 for his performance in “American Crime Story: The Assassination of Gianni Versace.”)

 The dual recognition on Sunday marks the first win and nomination each for both Yeun and Wong.

-Note: This story has been updated to reflect Darren Criss was the first actor of Asian descent to win a Golden Globe in the category of best performance by an actor in a limited series.